What CRM Integrators need to know about Marketing Automation

 CRM integrators lead the charge of digital transformation for their clients.
-They take processes that were on spreadsheets, emails, and were manual processes, and consolidate and automate.
-And while most CRMs started out as sales tools, CRMs are frequently expanding into project management, inventory management, and either using built-in features or through integration: marketing.
+They take processes that were on spreadsheets, and emails, and were manual processes, and consolidate and automate.
+And while most CRMs started out as sales tools, CRMs are frequently expanding into project management, and inventory management, and either using built-in features or through integration: marketing.
 And while there’s quite a bit of art to marketing, many CRM integrators are well-positioned to handle the technology and infrastructure aspect of marketing in 2021.
 Many CRM integrators should be deploying CRM+marketing automation together.
 If those integrators are going to bring their clients up to date on sales infrastructure, they could also do the same for the marketing department.
 Read about how Flowbird, a UK-based agency, deploys CRM+marketing automation for their clients.

 Marketing + CRM

 While some CRMs come with comprehensive or rudimentary marketing capabilities, many benefit from integration with a full-fledged marketing automation platform like ActiveDEMAND.
 These marketing automation platforms:

 - use comprehensive workflow and automation to market to prospects

 - include advanced lead distribution for enterprise customers

 - use intelligent re-marketing to existing customers to encourage upsell, warranty/maintenance sales, or just increase customer satisfaction

 - aid in tracking marketing lead sources and connecting which marketing campaigns are driving leads

 Ultimately, the same steps that a CRM integrator would go through in assessing and evaluating sales needs for a CRM are exactly the same as assessing and evaluating marketing needs for a marketing automation platform.
 Adding on the customer consultation time will give time to consult with marketing and understand how both sales and marketing work in the client’s organization.
 This up-front consultation work can help bridge the marketing-sales divide.